RobinNagpal/fuel-token-track-docs/03_smart_contract.md

     #[storage(read, write)]
     fn transfer_coins_to_contract(coins: u64, from: ContractId, target: ContractId);

+    // Function to get the balance of an identity
     #[storage(read)]
     fn get_balance(addr: Identity) -> u64;
 }
 ```

-In Sway, functions are pure (does not access any persistent storage) by default but can be opted into impurity via the
-storage function attribute.
-The storage attribute may take read and/or write arguments indicating which type of access
+In Sway, functions are by default pure, meaning they do not access any persistent storage.
+However, they can be modified to access storage by using the `storage` function attribute.
+This attribute can take `read` and/or `write` arguments to specify the required type of access:
-the function requires.

-The #[storage(read)] attribute indicates that a function requires read access to the storage.
+- The `#[storage(read)]` attribute indicates that a function needs read access to the storage.

-The #[storage(write)] attribute indicates that a function requires write access to the storage.
+- The `#[storage(write)]` attribute indicates that a function needs write access to the storage.

 ## Contract Code - Implementation of ABI